gomods/athens/docs/content/_index.md

 Athens is easy to run yourself.
 We give you a few options:

 - You can run it as a binary on your system
+    - Instructions coming soon for this
 - You can run it as a [Docker](https://www.docker.com/) image (see [here](http://localhost:1313/install/shared-team-instance/) for how to do that)
 - You can run it on [Kubernetes](https://kubernetes.io) (see [here](http://localhost:1313/install/install-on-kubernetes/) for how to do that)

 We also run an experimental server for public use, so you can get started with Athens without even installing it.
+For details, see [here](./public_proxy).

 **Sound good to you?
 Read on to learn more!**